Producers

 JEFFREY REASER

-Associate Professor, English, North Carolina State University.
+Professor, English, North Carolina State University.
 Reaser has pioneered research and application on dialect diversity in public education and is the Director of the Teacher Education Program in English at NC State University.

 JOHN RICKFORD